 - Using a home whitening kit.
 Wait for a month or two before you decide to do so.
 This is because it may over-whiten and weaken your teeth.

 - Going back to your old toothpaste.
 Make the switch to whitening toothpaste.
 Better yet, give our teeth whitening foam a try.
 Not only can it penetrate enamel but it can also dissolve particles and oxidise stains before they have a chance to discolour your teeth again.

 - Cutting back on the brushing.
 Some people assume that getting a teeth whitening procedure means that it would be okay to brush only once a day.
 They’re highly mistaken as proper oral hygiene can extend the life of your dental procedure and keep your mouth as healthy as possible.

 The Role of a Dentist in All This

-See your dentist regularly even after teeth whitening
+See your dentist regularly even after teeth whitening.

 So you were able to get your teeth whitened, and you’re making sure to keep them from turning yellow again.
-That doesn’t mean that you shouldn’t see your dentist for the next 12 months.
+That doesn’t mean you shouldn’t see your dentist for the next 12 months.
 In fact, you should book an appointment as regularly as possible.
 It doesn’t have to be for touch-ups in the whitening results.
 It can be for check-ups on cavities, gum problems, and other things.

-Also, seeing your dentist every now and again can help them determine if the results are as expected or not.
+Also, seeing your dentist every now and again can help them determine if the teeth whitening results are as expected or not.
 It could be that some areas are not as white as they’d like so you might have to get a custom tray for bleaching at home.
-Your whitening results can last a whole lot longer if you get them checked every once in a while.
+Your teeth whitening results can last a whole lot longer if you get them checked every once in a while.